 FIRST YEAR

 Course# Course Cr.

-FALL SEMEST ER
+FALL SEMES TER

 ENG 101 English Composition I 3

 MAT 119 Algebra 4

-Up to 8 Tec hnical Studies Credits
+Up to 8 Te chnical Studies Credits Awarded

-· Awarded 1 8
+Awarded ^I 8

-Semester T otal: 15
+Semester Total: 15

-SPRING SEM ESTER
+SPRING SEA MESTER

 ENG 102 English Composition II 3

-OŘ '
+OŘ

 ENG 122 Introductory Technical and

 Business Writing 3

-CST Gen Ed d Requirement 2 3
+CST Gen Ed Requirement 2 3 3

-Elective Tecl hnica ^{l3} 4
+Elective Tec chnical 3 4

-hnical Studies Credits
+Up to 8 Tee chnical Studies Credits

 Awarded 8

 Semester Total: 18

-5 ECOND TEAK
+5 ECOND YEAR

 Course# Course Cr.

-FALL SEMES TER
+FALL SEMES FALL SEMESTER

 ENG 128 The Dynamics of

 Communication 3

 OR

-ENG 129 Public Speaking 3
+Public Speaking 3

-Lab Scienc e Gen Ed Requirement 4 4
+Lab Scier nce Gen Ed Requireme nt 4 4

-Elective Technical 3
+Elective Tec 4

 Up to 5 Te chnical Studies Credits

 Awarded 5

 Semester Total: 16

 SPRING SEA MESTER

 Elective Tec chnical 3 4

 S/Social Science/History

 Gen Ed Requirement 3

 Up to 4 Te chnical Studies Credits

 Awarded 4

 Semester Total: 11

-Total Prog ram Credits: 60

-- Higher course may be indicated by math placement test.
+Higher course may be indicated by math placement test.
 Students will meet with an advisor to select an area of concentration from among all of the college's technically-oriented A.A.S. degree programs.
-An advisor for the selected concentration area will develop with each student a plan of study to include at least 10 credits from the concentration area. - 1 Between 3 and 25 credits may be earned as block credits for ACE evaluated corporate, industrial, or military training programs after review by faculty of a related program and/or the appropriate advisor.
+An advisor for the selected concentration area will develop with each student a plan of study to include at least 10 credits from the concentration area.

+- 1 Between 3 and 25 credits may be earned as block credits for ACE evaluated corporate, industrial, or military training programs after review by faculty of a related program and/or the appropriate advisor.
 These credits will be posted to a student's Union County College transcript on a matching basis as students earn credits for courses taken at Union County College. - 2 Choose any 3 credit computer science OR computer information systems course from the list of Gen Ed courses in the current catalog. - 3 Upon consultation with the advisor, additional technical electives may be selected from the following areas: ARC, AST, BIO, CHE, CIT, CST, EET, GEY, MAT, and PHY, if required. - 4 Choose any 4 credit lab science course from the list of Gen Ed courses in the current catalog.